openownership/data-standard/docs/index.rst

 Beneficial Ownership Data Standard (v0.4)
 ============================================

-The Beneficial Ownership Data Standard (BODS) is an open standard providing guidance for collecting, sharing and using high-quality data on beneficial ownership.
+The Beneficial Ownership Data Standard (BODS) is an open standard providing guidance for collecting, sharing and using high-quality beneficial ownership data.

 It is developed by `Open Ownership <https://www.openownership.org/>`_, a non-profit organisation focused on beneficial ownership transparency, in partnership with `Open Data Services <https://opendataservices.coop/>`_.
 Find out more about the :doc:`governance of BODS <../about/governance>` and how to get involved.